-The Group tests annually whether goodwill been impaired, in accordance with the accounting policy stated above.
+The Group tests annually whether goodwill is impaired, in accordance with the accounting policy stated above.
 The recoverable amounts of cash-generating units are determined based on value-in-use calculations.
 The Group annually evaluates whether the goodwill recognized on acquisitions is impaired by evaluating the past and forecasted results of subsidiaries.
-Goodwill of LTL 1,818 thousand resulting from Grūduva UAB acquisition was tested for impairment as of 31 December 2010 using the following assumptions: average growth in revenues over 3-year period is 11%, weighted average cost of capital (WACC), before taxes, is 11.4%, and 0% growth to perpetuity.
-Results showed that recoverable amount of non-current assets tested for impairment (including goodwill) was 11% higher that their carrying amounts.
-If WACC used for calculations is increased by 1 percentage point (i.e. to 12.4%), then recoverable amount would still be higher that carrying amount of non-current assets tested by 3%, consequently, no goodwill impairment would be needed.
+Goodwill of LTL 1,818 thousand resulting from Grūduva UAB acquisition was tested for impairment as of 31 December 2011 using the following assumptions: average growth in revenues over 3-year period is 11%, weighted average cost of capital (WACC), before taxes, is 11.4%, and 0% growth to perpetuity.
+Results showed that recoverable amount of non-current assets tested for impairment (including goodwill) was below higher that their carrying amounts, consequently, all goodwill related to Grūduva acquisition was impaired.
+If WACC used for calculations is decreased by 1 percentage point (i.e. to 10.4%), then recoverable amount would still be lower that carrying amount of non-current assets tested, consequently, all goodwill should be impaired.
 Although Grūduva UAB operates in several segments (crop-growing, stock-breading, as well as trade, see Note 23 for segment reporting), Group's management does not monitor assets split by those segments and therefore all Grūduva UAB was tested as one cash generating unit.
-The estimates used in 2011 were sligtly changed compared to 2010 due to changes in market conditions, but, nevertheless, tests provided similar results, proving that no impairment charge is needed.